rjsf-team/react-jsonschema-form/README.md

 ), document.getElementById("app"));
 ```

-NOTE: If your form have a single field, pass a single value to `formData`. ex: `formData='Charlie'`
+> Note: If your form has a single field, pass a single value to `formData`. ex: `formData='Charlie'`

-WARNING: If you have situations where your parent component can re-render, make sure you listen to the `onChange` event and update the data you pass to the `formData` attribute.
+> WARNING: If you have situations where your parent component can re-render, make sure you listen to the `onChange` event and update the data you pass to the `formData` attribute.

 ### Form event handlers